Spaghetti all’arrabbiata

 • Pot for pasta

-The arrabbiata sauce is really simple to prepare; I usually cook it while the spaghetti is cooking.
-Of course, this should be slightly thicker spaghetti that takes at least 10-12 minutes to cook.
+Arrabbiata sauce is really simple to prepare; I usually cook it while the spaghetti are boiling.
+Naturally, it should be somewhat thick spaghetti that have a cooking time of at least 10-12 minutes.

-• Bring water to a boil and add the pasta when boiling.
+• Bring the water to a boil and when it boils, add the pasta.

-While the spaghetti is cooking, sauté the chopped garlic and chili pepper in a little oil in a sauté pan where the spaghetti will be tossed.
+While the spaghetti cook, lightly sauté the chopped garlic and the chili in a little oil in a sauté pan where the spaghetti will then be tossed.

-👉 If desired, the chili pepper can be added at the end directly to the plates, so everyone can use their preferred amount, but I prefer to put it in the sauce.
+👉 If desired, the chili can be added at the end directly to the plates so everyone can use the amount they prefer; I personally prefer to put it into the sauce.

-Cook with the lid on, if necessary, add a few tablespoons of pasta cooking water.
+Cook with the lid on; if necessary, moisten with a few tablespoons of the pasta cooking water.

-Drain the pasta and toss it in the sauce pan.
+Drain the pasta and toss it in the pan with the sauce.

 Serve immediately.